alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

-# MultiOn & Wordware Tool integration
+# MultiOn & Wordware Tool integration for Next.js & OpenAI

 Tech Stack:  Using Vercel and Next.js in the new /app scheme with Typescript routes.